ianmackers99/capstone/README.md

 - ConstantKernel from Scikit-learn

+- WhiteKernel from Scikit-learn

+- Matern Kernel from Scikit-learn

 - Upper Control Bound (UCB) acquisition functions

 - Expected Improvement (EI) acquisition functions

+I've also used an LLM during the later stages of the project to help select sample points close to existing maxima

 Week 1: I wasn’t sure what to expect so used a conservative, exploratory approach for all functions